lurchmath/cust-parse-test/plan.md

        tests run above.
     8. Add an `it()` call to `test-latex-to-putdown.js` to compose two of the tests run above.
- - Automate the creation of a nice diagram of the syntactic types hierarchy and add to the docs build process the regeneration of that diagram and the integration of it into the docs themselves.
  - Right now the spacing in the LaTeX notation in the example converter is inconsistent.
 Some things are like `x ^ { - 1 }`, to permit whatever spacing the user wants, and some things are like `[x,y]`, which do not.
 Two fixes: